The fraction and kinematics of broad absorption line quasars across cosmic time: Introduction

 \section{Introduction}

 Quasars are the brightest, non-transient sources in the Universe.
 They are powered by accretion onto super-massive black holes (BHs), whose emission typically dominates over the host-galaxy emission in the rest-frame UV and optical bands.
 High-redshift quasars at $z\simeq2-6.5$ provide a unique window on the growth phases during which the most massive BHs and their host-galaxies assembled the bulk of their mass \citep[][]{Marconi04, Volonteri06}.
-Luminous quasars at $z\gtrsim2$, with bolometric luminosity $L_{\rm Bol}\gtrsim10^{47}$ erg/s, are typically powered by BHs with masses of $10^8-10^{10}$ M$_\odot$ yr$^{-1}$ and high accretion rates $\lambda_{\rm Edd}=L_{\rm Bol}/L_{\rm Edd}\sim0.01-1$ \citep[e.g.][]{Kurk07,Shen11,Mazzucchelli17}, where $L_{\rm Edd}$ is the Eddington luminosity.
+Luminous quasars at $z\gtrsim2$, with bolometric luminosity $L_{\rm Bol}\sim10^{47}$ erg/s, are typically powered by BHs with masses of $10^8-10^{10}$ M$_\odot$ yr$^{-1}$ and high accretion rates $\lambda_{\rm Edd}=L_{\rm Bol}/L_{\rm Edd}\sim0.01-1$ \citep[e.g.][]{Kurk07,Shen11,Mazzucchelli17}, where $L_{\rm Edd}$ is the Eddington luminosity.
 The large radiative output of these BHs is expected to drive powerful outflows, able to regulate the BH and host-galaxy growth, by injecting large amounts of energy and momentum in the galaxy interstellar medium \citep[ISM,][]{Zubovas&King12,Gaspari17, Menci19}.

-A powerful tool to probe BH-driven outflows in quasars are broad ($>2,000$ \kms) absorption line (BAL) systems occurring in the rest-frame UV spectrum \citep{Weymann91}, blueward of high-ionisation emission lines such as C IV $\lambda1,549$\AA, Si IV $\lambda1,397$\AA, N V $\lambda1,240$\AA\ (HiBAL), and of low-ionisation emission lines such as Mg II $\lambda2,800$\AA (LoBAL).
+BH-driven outflows in high-redshift quasars are often revealed by blueshifts of high-ionization emission lines with respect to the quasar systemic redshift \citep{Shen19, Meyer19, Schindler20} and from broad/asymmetric wings in the emission line profiles \citep[e.g.][]{Zakamska16,Kakkad20}.
+Another powerful tracer of BH-driven outflows are broad ($>2,000$ \kms) absorption line (BAL) systems occurring in the rest-frame UV spectrum \citep{Weymann91}, blueward of high-ionisation emission lines such as C IV $\lambda1,549$\AA, Si IV $\lambda1,397$\AA, N V $\lambda1,240$\AA\ (HiBAL), and of low-ionisation emission lines such as Mg II $\lambda2,800$\AA (LoBAL).
 BAL features have been indeed identified in quasars at all redshifts up to $z>7$ \citep{Wang18,Wang21}.
 Observational studies, mostly based on spectra from the Sloan Digital Sky Survey (SDSS), found that BAL outflows are observed in 10-17\% of $z\simeq2-4$ quasars, and have typical velocities of 5,000-10,000 km/s \citep{Gibson09,Paris18}, although a few percent of them can reach $10-15$\% of the light speed \citep{Hamann18,Bruni19,Rodriguez-Hidalgo20}.
 LoBAL outflows are typically observed in a small fraction ($10-15$ \%) of BAL quasars.

 In luminous quasars at $z\simeq2-3$, BAL outflows have been found to carry kinetic power values in the range 0.1-10\% of $L_{\rm Bol}$ \citep{Dunn10,Borguet13,Byun22}, consistent with expectations for an efficient BH-feedback mechanism \citep{Fiore17}.
 Similarly, galaxy evolution models identify BAL outflows as an important source of feedback \citep[e.g.][]{Costa14,Torrey20}.
 Different scenarios for the launching and geometry of BAL outflows have been proposed \citep{Elvis00,Proga00,Proga&Kallman04, Xu20,Zeilig-Hess20}.
 Although these winds are expected to originate within a pc from the BH \citep{Sadowski17}, close to the accretion disc, observations indicate that BAL absorption in luminous quasars often occurs at much larger distances from the BH, that is 100-1,000 pc \citep{Arav18,Hemler19}.
 This suggests that these ionised outflows represent an important source of BH feedback on the growth of the BH itself and of the host-galaxy.